Son923/invoice-generator/docs/AI_ASSISTANT_GUIDE.md

 ## Project Context

 The Invoice Generator is a web application built with Next.js, TypeScript, and Appwrite.
 It allows users to create, save, and manage professional invoices with PDF generation capabilities.
+The platform will provide additional tools like signature creator and other productivity features to enhance the invoice generation process.

 ## Key Instructions